ch0rl/secure-note-app/README.md

 Encryption, hashing, and IV-generation algorithms can easily be changed by changing their respective functions in [crypto.py](./src/crypto.py).

 ## Known Issues
-- 'Delete'ing a note does not remove it from the list.
+- Deleting a directory currently doesn't work
 ## TODO
 - [x] Prototype
 - [ ] Speed up processing